VectorInstitute/retrieval-augmented-generation/README.md

     docker run --rm -it -p 8888:8888 --env-file .env rag-bootcamp
     ```

-    - This command maps port 8888 for Jupyter Lab access and mounts your current directory into the container.
+    - This command maps port 8888 for Jupyter Lab access in the container.

 3. **Access Jupyter Lab:**